AHaliq/jlite_compiler_cs4212/abdul_haliq_pa2_readme.md

 > User Guide is unchanged, please refer to [pa1 readme](abdul_haliq_pa1_readme.md) for more details on running the program

+## Changes in previous features

+There is an error in my assignment 1 implementation where statements of function calls with no arguments are not handled.
+This is now fixed.

 ## Distinct Name Checking

 How it is implemented is the nonterminal class now has a nullable `name` field and a nullable list of `nc` name checkers.